Chart Color Schemes

 Household Composition

-Barton features high concentrations of lone person households and group households, with a median household size of 1.7 people
+Barton features high concentrations of lone person households and group households, with a lower-than-average median household size

-Family households constitute 47.9% of all households, including 10.5% couples with children, 34.0% couples without children, and 3.2% single parent families.
-Non-family households account for the remaining 52.1%, with lone person households at 46.1% and group households comprising 5.2%.
-The median household size is 1.7 people.
+Family households account for 47.9% of all households, including 10.5% that are couples with children, 34.0% that are couples without children, and 3.2% that are single parent families.
+Non-family households constitute the remaining 52.1%, with lone person households making up 46.1% and group households comprising 5.2%.
+The median household size is 1.7 people, which is smaller than the Australian Capital Territory average of 2.5.

 Frequently Asked Questions - Households